murkyware-scanner/help/README.md

 If the problem persists, please contact our support team at contact@murkyware.com for assistance.

+## Disclaimer: False Positive Findings

+The results reported by Murkyware™ Scanner may include false positive findings, which are potential threats or vulnerabilities that are inaccurately identified or do not pose real risks.
+Exercise caution and verify findings independently before taking any actions based on the results.
+We are not responsible for any consequences resulting from the interpretation or reliance on false positive findings.

 ## Contributions
 Contributions to Murkyware™ Scanner are welcome!
 If you find any bugs, have feature requests, or would like to contribute code improvements, please reach out to us at contact@murkyware.com to request access to the source code.
 We appreciate your contributions.